sekrupke/chatgpt-customer-app-experiment/README.md

 ### Problems
 * Data Types not optimal selected (e.g. VARCHAR length)
+* The username included "@'localhost'".
+This didn't within the database-container.

 # Setup of database by Docker
 ### What ChatGPT did?